Background

 When he humiliates or subjugates or hurts, physically hurts a woman, he's doing it to the part of him that he wants to suppress, but also to all the women who wronged him.

 That's why narcissists within these scenes are dangerous, actually.
 They don't know where to stop.
-They are, they're very, they become very, they lose it.
+They become very, they lose it.
 They become violent, dangerous.

 Proper practitioners of BDSM are balanced people.
 They know when to stop, when to start.
 They are totally in self control.